-The Company has expanded its suite of Payments products by adding new products for additional platforms, vendors and applications, including fraud management and wholesale money transfer applications.
+The Company has expanded its suite of Payments solutions by adding new products for additional platforms, vendors and applications, including new technology for roll-outs such as Apple Pay.
 This expands the company's addressable market in the Payments segment and increases revenue potential.
 The Company will maintain this strategy in the Payments market.
-Our strategic alliance with ACI, the world's largest payments software vendor, has delivered revenue growth for our Payments solution in FY2015 and continues to be an important channel to market for the Company.
+The strategic alliance with ACI, a global leader in the payments market, continues to support the Company's Payments business.
+In FY2016 the Company expanded its leverage into the Payments market by growing relationships with additional payments software vendors including FIS (Efunds Corporation) in Asia Pacific.
+These new relationships are expected to deliver further growth over the coming years.

 IR Consulting Services provide Prognosis customers with implementation, customisation and training services to ensure that they get the most out of their investment in Prognosis.
-Consulting Services also help IR develop unique and repeatable solutions that extend the use and value of Prognosis.
-Consulting Services achieved growth in FY2015 and the Company will continue to invest in people and processes to grow consulting revenue and margin.
+Consulting Services also help IR configure unique and repeatable solutions that extend the use and value of Prognosis.
+Consulting Services achieved growth in FY2016 for the seventh consecutive year.
+The Company will continue to invest in people and processes to grow consulting revenue and margin.

 On 1 July 2015 IR completed the acquisition of US based IQ Services.
-The acquisition expands IR's Prognosis product line to now include best in class Virtual Customer® testing capabilities.
-Automated Virtual Customers® behave like an army of secret shoppers that test Unified Communications and Contact Center systems to ensure they deliver the high quality customer experience real customers expect and demand.
+The acquisition expands IR's Prognosis product line to now include best in class Virtual Customer[®] testing capabilities.
+Automated Virtual Customers[®] behave like an army of secret shoppers that test Unified Communications and Contact Center systems to ensure they deliver the high quality customer experience real customers expect and demand.
 Embedded into Prognosis, the cloud based end-to-end automated testing as a service becomes the markets only fully integrated proactive systems management and testing product solution for UC and contact centers.
 The acquisition provides IR with an expanded offering to new and existing customers with unique competitive advantage as well as geographic expansion opportunities for the acquired products into Europe and Asia, as IQ Services previously only operated in North America.
+The integration of the acquisition is substantially complete.
+Bookings growth in FY2016 driven by solution synergies is expected to continue in FY2017 realising the potential of the acquisition going forward.